Culture of the Southern United States: Music

 Country music originated in the Southern United States, and the country music industry is based in Nashville, Tennessee.

 The musical heritage of the South was developed by both white and black artists, both influencing each other directly and indirectly.

-The South's musical history actually starts before the Civil War, with the songs of the African slaves and traditional folk music.
-Blues, country, funk, gospel, jazz (including ragtime, popularized by Southerner Scott Joplin), folk music, rhythm-and-blues, spirituals, soul rock-and-roll, southern hip-hop, and zydeco are all music genres that were created by Black Americans in the rural South.
-In addition, old-time music, beach music, bluegrass, and Appalachian folk music were born in the South.

 Stax Records, Hi Records, and Goldwax Records released deep soul singles and albums.
 In the 1960s, Stax Records emerged as a leading competitor of Motown Records, laying the groundwork for later stylistic innovations in the process.
 In general, country music is based on the folk music of white Southerners, and blues and rhythm and blues is based on African American southern forms.
 However, whites and blacks alike have contributed to each of these genres, and there is a considerable overlap between the traditional music of blacks and whites in the South, especially in gospel music forms.
 A stylish variant of country music (predominantly produced in Nashville) has been a consistent, widespread fixture of American pop since the 1950s, while insurgent forms (i.e. bluegrass) have traditionally appealed to more discerning sub-cultural and rural audiences.
 Blues dominated the African American music charts from the advent of modern recording until the mid-1950s, when it was supplanted by the less guttural and forlorn sounds of rock and R&B. Nevertheless, unadulterated blues (along with early rock and roll) is still the subject of reverential adoration throughout much of Europe and cult popularity in isolated pockets of the United States.

 Zydeco, Cajun and swamp pop, despite having never enjoyed greater regional or mainstream popularity, still thrive throughout French Louisiana and its peripheries, such as Southeastern Texas.
 These unique Louisianan styles of folk music are celebrated as part of the traditional heritage of the people of Louisiana.
 Conversely, bluegrass music has acquired a sophisticated cachet and distinct identity from mainstream country music through the fusion recordings of artists like Bela Fleck, David Grisman, and the New Grass Revival; traditional bluegrass and Appalachian mountain music experienced a strong resurgence after the release of 2001's O Brother, Where Art Thou?.